-The first thing to consider, before purchasing a greenhouse, is to contact your local building authorities.
-Building codes vary from one county to the next; one greenhouse may have a totally different situation than a greenhouse just across the street.
-Simply put, each location is different and the possibilities of building codes and zoning combinations are endless.
-Laws are becoming stricter and the negative consequences of noncompliance is worse.
-A structural engineering firm such as Precision Structural Engineering can help with planning and design to ensure your new greenhouse meets all local requirements.
+First, building codes vary from one county to the next.
+One greenhouse may have a totally different set of structural engineering requirements than a greenhouse just across the street.
+Before designing and building a greenhouse, contact your local building authorities.
+Each location is unique and the possible combinations of building codes and zoning laws are endless.
+Laws are becoming stricter and the negative consequences of noncompliance are worse.
+A structural engineering firm such as PSE can help with planning and design to ensure your new greenhouse meets all local requirements.

 It’s always a good idea to plan ahead to avoid additional costs of a redesign, when you are considering the design of your greenhouse.
 If you intended to add a sprinklers system or other equipment later after construction is complete, it will cause a change in the diagonal load.
 The changes in these load would require a redesign to factor in these additional loads.